Oresteia

-The Oresteia (Ὀρέστεια) is a trilogy of Greek tragedies written by Aeschylus in the 5th century BC, concerning the murder of Agamemnon by Clytemnestra, the murder of Clytemnestra by Orestes, the trial of Orestes, the end of the curse on the House of Atreus, and the pacification of the Furies (also called Erinyes or Eumenides).
+The Oresteia (Ὀρέστεια) is a trilogy of Greek tragedies written by Aeschylus in the 5th century BC concerning the murder of Agamemnon by Clytemnestra, the murder of Clytemnestra by Orestes, the trial of Orestes, the end of the curse on the House of Atreus and the pacification of the Furies (also called Erinyes or Eumenides).

-The Oresteia trilogy consists of three plays: Agamemnon, The Libation Bearers, and The Eumenides.
+The Oresteia trilogy consists of three plays: Agamemnon, The Libation Bearers and The Eumenides.
 It shows how the Greek gods interacted with the characters and influenced their decisions pertaining to events and disputes.
 The only extant example of an ancient Greek theatre trilogy, the Oresteia won first prize at the Dionysia festival in 458 BC.
 The principal themes of the trilogy include the contrast between revenge and justice, as well as the transition from personal vendetta to organized litigation.
 Oresteia originally included a satyr play, Proteus (Πρωτεύς), following the tragic trilogy, but all except a single line of Proteus has been lost.

 Agamemnon

 Agamemnon (Ἀγαμέμνων, Agamémnōn) is the first of the three plays within the Oresteia trilogy.
 It details the homecoming of Agamemnon, King of Mycenae, from the Trojan War.
 After ten years of warfare, and Troy fallen, all of Greece could lay claim to the victory.
 Waiting at home for Agamemnon is his wife, Queen Clytemnestra, who has been plotting his murder.
 She desires his death to avenge the sacrifice of her daughter Iphigenia, to exterminate the only thing hindering her from taking the crown, and to finally be able to publicly embrace her good-time lover Aegisthus.

 The play opens with a watchman looking down and over the sea, reporting that he has been lying restless "like a dog" for a year, waiting to see some sort of signal confirming a Greek victory in Troy.
-He laments the fortunes of the house, but promises to keep silent: "A huge ox has stepped onto my tongue."
-The watchman sees a light far off in the distance—a bonfire signaling Troy's fall—and is overjoyed at the victory and hopes for the hasty return of his king, as the house has "wallowed" in his absence.
-Clytemnestra is introduced to the audience, and she declares that there will be celebrations and sacrifices throughout the city as Agamemnon and his army return.
+He laments the fortunes of the house but promises to keep silent: "A huge ox has stepped onto my tongue."
+The watchman sees a light of a far-off bonfire signaling the fall of Troy, is overjoyed at the victory and hopes for the hasty return of his king, as the house has "wallowed" in his absence.
+Clytemnestra is introduced to the audience and she declares that there will be celebrations and sacrifices throughout the city as Agamemnon and his army return.

 Upon the return of Agamemnon, his wife laments in full view of Argos how horrible the wait for her husband and King has been.
 After her soliloquy, Clytemnestra pleads with and persuades Agamemnon to walk on the robes laid out for him.
 This is a very ominous moment in the play, as loyalties and motives are questioned.
 The King's new concubine, Cassandra, is now introduced, and this immediately spawns hatred from the queen, Clytemnestra.
 Cassandra is ordered out of her chariot and to the altar, where, once she is alone, she begins predicting the death of Agamemnon and her own shared fate.